 Although place cells have been studied for over 30 years, we are still in the initial stages of exploring and understanding these cells.
 Although the hippocampus is composed of anatomically heterogeneous subregions, until recently, place field studies have overwhelmingly focused on only a small portion of the hippocampus, the CA1 subfield.
 Using high-density recording techniques, our lab records simultaneously from multiple subfields of the hippocampal formation, or from portions of the hippocampus in concert with input structures such as the entorhinal cortex.

-Current projects in the lab involve extending this work to include recordings from the dentate gyrus and entorhinal cortex.
+We have since followed up these discoveries with further investigations into the nature of the neural coding of the inputs to CA3 from the dentate gyrus (DG), and the medial and lateral entorhinal cortex.
 The properties of place cells in the dentate gyrus are strikingly different than in other hippocampal areas as the proportion of granule cells with place fields in a given environment is much smaller than in CA1 or CA3.
-A number of investigators have hypothesized that the function of the dentate gyrus may be to perform pattern separation, the transformation of similar representations into highly dissimilar, nonoverlapping representations.
-We are using the double rotation paradigm to test this theory by recording from hippocampal inputs of the entorhinal cortex (see next section) and from the dentate gyrus to determine if the dentate representations of the standard and mismatch environments are less correlated than their input representations.
+A number of investigators have hypothesized that the function of the dentate gyrus may be to perform pattern separation, the transformation of similar representations into highly dissimilar, non-overlapping representations.
+Our recordings from the MEC, LEC, and DG have provided striking evidence in favor of these hypotheses (for review, see Knierim & Neunuebel, 2015).

 Hippocampal Inputs: Lateral vs. Medial Entorhinal Cortex

 One underlying principle of research in our lab is that the computations performed in the hippocampus cannot be understood without first understanding the nature of the hippocampal input representations.
 The hippocampus has two major inputs: the medial entorhinal cortex (MEC) and the lateral entorhinal cortex (LEC)